Recommended for you:

 What Home Care Tips Will Help My Dog's GI Distress?

-When it comes to managing diarrhea at home, it's best to go slowly and carefully.
+When it comes to managing diarrhea at home, it's best follow your vet’s advice carefully.
+Sometimes your vet will want you to avoid feeding your dog for 24 hours to allow the digestive system to rest.
+However, fresh water should always be made available.
 Waiting twelve to twenty-four hours before giving your dog anything to eat allows the inflamed intestines time to rest and recover and minimizes the water lost from the body.
-It is critical to provide your dog with fresh water and to encourage him to drink to prevent dehydration.
+It is critical to provide your dog with fresh water and to encourage them to drink to prevent dehydration.

-Feeding your dog bland food, such as boiled skinless chicken and white rice, may also help to reestablish normal bowel movements.
-It is best to avoid fatty foods, and definitely do not give him treats or table scraps while he is recovering.
 Even if your dog's case of diarrhea seems mild, seeking veterinary care is always a safe choice.
-Your vet can prescribe medications to help quickly resolve diarrhea and might suggest a different therapeutic food than would be prescribed for constipation; this dog food will be a more highly digestible food that helps replace depleted key nutrients.
+Your vet can prescribe medications to help quickly resolve diarrhea and might suggest a different therapeutic food than would be recommended for constipation; this dog food will be a more highly digestible food that helps replace depleted key nutrients.

 Mindy Cohan, VMD